-Yma provides a Project Management Office for the GEM team.
-Our role is centred on supporting students to achieve the best learning experience possible and covers student, practice and Health Board relationship management, administrative and logistical support for students and collation of feedback and data to deliver structured evaluation on the learning track.
-We are also project managing the establishment of a simulated ward, clinical skills lab and teaching space in Aberystwyth, as part of a wider Swansea University project team.
+Yma provided a Project Management Office for the GEM team.
+Our role centred on supporting students to achieve the best learning experience possible and covered student, practice and Health Board relationship management, administrative and logistical support for students and collation of feedback and data to deliver structured evaluation on the learning track.